tylerlong/dotenv/README.md

 # dotenv-override-true

+It's dotenv, but by default overrides system environment variables.

 This project is a fork of [motdotla/dotenv](https://github.com/tylerlong/dotenv-override-true).
 The difference is this project **by default overrides** system environment variables.